Ogden Goelet: Personal life

 He was a member of the New York Yacht Club for 17 years, as well as the Knickerbocker Club, Metropolitan Club, and Union Club.

 On August 27, 1897, after over five years spent abroad, Goelet died aboard his yacht in the town of Cowes in the Isle of Wight after having been ill for two months.
 He had been attended to by William Broadbent, doctor to the Prince of Wales, with whom he was close friends.
 His family and body sailed back to the United States and his funeral was held aboard his yacht in Newport and he was buried at Woodlawn Cemetery (Bronx, New York).
-In his will, he left his entire estate to his wife and two children.
 His widow died in 1929.

+Estate

+In his will, except for single bequests of $50,000 and $5,000, Ogden Goelet bequeathed the entirety of his estate to his widow and children.In his will, he left his entire estate to his wife and two children.
+To his widow he bequeathed: